Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts: Evolutions of the data

 In Figs.~\ref{fig:uu95-jim-wf} and \ref{fig:uu95-yosef-wf}, we compare the $(\ell=2, m=2)$ mode of $\psi_4$ for the two UU95 runs with the corresponding SXS waveform from the SXS catalog~\cite{SXS:catalog}.
-For most of the waveform, we see observe relative errors (compared to SXS) of $2\%$ for the amplitude of the waveform.
-The phase differences between the two \hispid runs and the SXS run are between $0.1$ and $0.2$ radians for most of the waveform.
-The HS95UU-A configuration agrees with the SXS simulation to a higher degree, with a phase difference of under 0.2 radians through merger.
+For most of the waveform, we observe relative errors (compared to SXS) of $2\%$ for the amplitude of the waveform.
+The phase differences between the two \hispid runs and the SXS run are between $0.1$ and $0.2$ rad.\ for most of the waveform.
+The HS95UU-A configuration agrees with the SXS simulation to a higher degree, with a phase difference of under 0.2 rad.\ through merger.

-An evolution of the mass and spin parameters for an equal mass binary with $\chi = 0.95$ is shown in Fig.~\ref{fig:BK_chi95}.
+An evolution of the mass and spin parameters for an equal-mass binary with $\chi = 0.95$ is shown in Fig.~\ref{fig:BK_chi95}.
 The initial and final parameters for this run are listed in the final rows of Tables~\ref{tab:ch5_ID} and~\ref{tab:ch5_final}, respectively.
-To check the validity of these results, we compare the final mass and spin, calculated during the numerical simulation using the apparent horizon and isolated horizon formalism, to an analytic fitting formula (last three columns in Table~\ref{tab:ch5_final}~\cite{Healy:2014yta}).
-These analytic fitting formulas were developed using a set of 37 aligned and anti-aligned spinning unequal mass systems, as well as an additional 38 simulations from the SXS catalog~\cite{SXS:catalog}, which included aligned systems with spins up to $\chi = 0.98$.
-The fitting formulas give $M_{\text{rem}}/M = 0.8940$ and $\chi_{\text{rem}} = 0.9403$ for case A, and $M_{\text{rem}}/M = 0.8933$ and $\chi_{\text{rem}} = 0.9415$ for case B, differing from our measured results by about $0.01$ to $0.09\%$.
-We also compare the remant values with the SXS\#157 run which falls right inbetween our A and B runs.
+To check the validity of these results, we compare the final mass and spin, calculated during the numerical simulation using the apparent horizon and isolated horizon formalism, to an analytic fitting formula (the last three columns in Table~\ref{tab:ch5_final}~\cite{Healy:2014yta}).
+These analytic fitting formulas were developed using a set of 37 aligned and antialigned spinning unequal-mass systems, as well as an additional 38 simulations from the SXS catalog~\cite{SXS:catalog}, which included aligned systems with spins up to $\chi = 0.98$.
+The fitting formulas give $M_{\text{rem}}/M = 0.8940$ and $\chi_{\text{rem}} = 0.9403$ for case A, and $M_{\text{rem}}/M = 0.8933$ and $\chi_{\text{rem}} = 0.9415$ for case B, differing from our measured results by about $0.01\%$ to $0.09\%$.
+We also compare the remnant values with the SXS\#157 run which falls right in between our A and B runs.

-The \hispid data using LEA coordinates is not limited to $\chi\leq 0.95$.
-To demonstrate this, we solved the initial data for a quasi-circular binary with spins $\chi=0.974$ and a separation of $d=10M$.
-As shown in Fig.~\ref{fig:LEA_convergence}, the constraints converge to ${\cal O}(10^{-10})$ (the Hamiltonian is larger by a factor of 100, but still converging exponentially).
+The \hispid data using LES coordinates is not limited to $\chi\leq 0.95$.
+To demonstrate this, we solved the initial data for a quasicircular binary with spins $\chi=0.974$ and a separation of $d=10M$.
+As shown in Fig.~\ref{fig:LES_convergence}, the constraints converge to ${\cal O}(10^{-10})$ (the Hamiltonian is larger by a factor of 100, but it is still converging essentially exponentially).